-Even though jiggly slime is enjoyable to play with, you might want to turn it into a regular slime to make it easier to play with for kids.
+Even though jiggly slime is enjoyable to play with, you might want to turn it into regular slime to make it easier to play with for kids.
 Additionally, storing jiggly slime might not be the most straightforward task in the world.
 You can turn a jiggly slime into regular slime by adding some different activator and turning it back to regular slime.
-This might increase the quantity of the slime.
+This might increase the quantity of slime.
 Learn how to make jiggly slime into regular slime with this informative article.

 How to Make Jiggly Slime Into Regular Slime?

 Jiggly slime usually contains more water than required but not that much to turn it into a watery slime.
 Slime activators can come in handy when you wish to turn jiggly slime into regular slime but this process might increase the quantity of the slime.
-Below are two easy and helpful methods that you can use to turn your jelly-like slime into a regular slime.
+Below are two easy and helpful methods that you can use to turn your jelly-like slime into regular slime.

 1. Use Shaving Foam and Borax Activator